What is 58.com?

 Warburg Pincus

-Warburg Pincus is a leading global private equity firm known for its expertise in growth investing.
-The firm leverages extensive experience to support investors and management teams in building sustainable success across diverse market cycles and industries.
+Warburg Pincus is a leading global private equity firm renowned for its expertise in growth investing.
+They focus on identifying and nurturing opportunities across diverse industries and regions, combining strategic insight with operational support to create enduring value.

 Tencent

-Tencent Holdings Limited provides internet and mobile services, and online advertising services internationally.
-The company is a major player in online and mobile games, applications, and instant messaging services.
+Tencent Holdings Limited provides internet and mobile services, and online advertising services internationally, offering a wide range of digital services including games, applications, and instant messaging.

 What's next for 58.com?